Trentonom0r3/AEvolution/README_dev.md

   - F `main.*`: Expects this to be the main entry/build file, usually is main.cpp.
 (This is optional but recommended)

 # Todo
-- `AEvolutionPlugin`: Fix that one `'..\AEvolution_PiPL.r'` file not being built before being required or so resulting in first clean build to fail but not second (Error: C1083)
+- `AEvolutionPlugin`: Figure out why Release output file is still so huge at ~30mb while debug is ~40mb and the previous Release was ~1.5mb